Remembering Kirk Douglas — a movie legend like no other

-Kirk Douglas has passed away at the age of 103.
-In memory of his astounding career, we reprint this tribute to the movie legend who was born Issur Danielovich to immigrant parents.
+Kirk Douglas died in February of this year at the age of 103.
+On the occasion of what would have been his 104th birthday, we reprint this tribute to the movie legend who was born Issur Danielovich to immigrant parents.

 Kirk Douglas was both a movie legend and a Hollywood anomaly: a star divided.
 Most stars lodge in our collective consciousness.
 Douglas, while a first-magnitude star, was never quite an indelible one, save maybe for the dimple in his chin, never one who seemed to capture the zeitgeist the way some of his contemporaries did.
 Arriving in Hollywood when it was transitioning from classical acting to the Method, he was part traditional actor, part Method.
 Handsome but occasionally petulant, he was both pretty boy and thug.
 He could be cool, but also explosive, both iceberg and volcano.
 And perhaps above all he was always both outsider and insider — the man who never quite fit comfortably into any peg-hole.